tatzelbrumm/sinobit-micropython/docs/index.md

     and changing the hex file it uses to point at the sino:bit version here, along with minor tweaks to the UI language, etc.  Ideally this could just be hosted straight from this GitHub repository using GitHub's jekyll-based pages rendering.
+    -   __This is done!
+See the code editor link at the top of the page.
+Some work remains to be done to clean the wording up and make it sino:bit specific.__

 ## Differences with the BBC micro:bit